 In second-degree heart block, some of the electrical impulses are blocked between the upper and lower chamber of the heart.
 These electrical impulses may or may not have a clear pattern.
 The blocking of the impulse can come and go, resulting in "dropped heartbeats."
 A second-degree type II block may progress to complete or third-degree heart block.

 Second-degree heart block can be categorized into two types:

 - Mobitz type I block (also called Wenckebach) usually occurs in the AV node.
 It is common in young, healthy people (especially during sleep).
-It usually does not cause symptoms and rarely requires treatment.
+It usually does not cause symptoms.

 Complete or third-degree block

 In third-degree heart block, all of the electrical impulses are completely blocked between the upper and lower chambers of the heart.
 When this occurs, the atria and ventricles beat at completely different rates.